 Let’s dig just a little deeper.

 But here’s where many people pause and ask: If it’s all duplicated everywhere, isn’t that inefficient?
-Great question.
+Yeah, it sounds wasteful at first.

 The truth is, yes, traditional blockchains can be slower than centralized systems.
 That’s the tradeoff for decentralization and trustlessness (you don’t need a middleman).
 But newer structures—like layer 2 solutions and sharding—are working to solve those speed limits.
 (Tech never sits still, does it?)